elephantscale/es-training-new/course-outlines/Machine-learning-MLOps-GO.md

 ## Detailed outline

+### Quick overview of Go and features of Go important for Machine Learning

+### Machine learning libraries for Go
+* Gorgonia and Goro
+* MLGo, GoML and GoLearn
+* Future of Machine Learning in Go

 ### Rise of the Machine Learning Engineer and MLOps
 * What is MLOps
 * DevOps and MLOps